satyakonmsft/skype-docs/Skype/Trusted-Application-API/samples/AnonMeetingJoinSamples/README.md

 ### Client webpage

-You will need to modify the `WebsiteSamples\scripts\index.js` file and replace `https://[name].cloudapp.net` with your trusted agent's base URL.
-You will need to modify the `WebsiteSamples\Samples\scripts\sign-in.js' file and replace InviteTargetUri 'toshm@metio.onmicrsoft.com' with your valid user in your own tenant.
+You'll need to modify the `WebsiteSamples\scripts\index.js` file and replace `https://[name].cloudapp.net` with your trusted agent's base URL.
+You'll also need to modify the `WebsiteSamples\Samples\scripts\sign-in.js' file and replace InviteTargetUri 'toshm@metio.onmicrsoft.com' with your valid user in your own tenant.

 ## Questions & troubleshooting